 Mostly, the scapular fracture can be treated nonoperatively.
 Results have in general been satisfactory with conservative treatment.
 A sling support for 3-4 weeks and early rehabilitation is the key to successful nonoperative treatment.

 Intraarticular Glenoid Fractures

-These fractures may require surgical treatment due to intrarticular nature and high chances of arthritis developing with conservative treatment.
+These fractures may require surgical treatment due to intraarticular nature and high chances of arthritis developing with conservative treatment.

 A nondisplaced fracture of the acromion should respond well to conservative treatment.
 Displaced fractures require reduction and fixation with tension-band wires or screws.

-For isolated coracoid fracture no specific treatment is needed.
-A sling to support would surfice.
+For isolated coracoid fracture, no specific treatment is needed.
+A sling to support would suffice.
 For the coracoid fracture with acromioclavicular separation, surgical and nonsurgical treatment can be equally be used depending on the individual demands.

 Scapular Body Fractures